Carlucci American International School of Lisbon: Arts

+CAISL hosts art exhibitions throughout the year.

 CAISL is also part of the International Thespian Society, and the Tri-M Music Honor Society.

 Athletics

 CAISL's athletic teams, known as the CAISL Wolves, compete in sports tournaments on regional, national, and international levels.
 CAISL is a member of the European Sports Conference, a sports conference of international schools across Europe.

 CAISL is a host school of both the Iberian Volleyball Tournament, the Iberian Soccer Tournament, the Iberian Basketball Tournament, and competitions of international schools across the Iberian Peninsula.

 Initiatives

 Research

-CAISL partners with the prestigious Calouste Gulbenkian Foundation in Lisbon in supporting research and development of new teaching methods, allowing CAISL to utilize innovative pedagogical methods in its curriculum.
+CAISL partners with the Calouste Gulbenkian Foundation in Lisbon in supporting research and development of new teaching methods, allowing CAISL to utilize innovative pedagogical methods in its curriculum.

 Since 2011, CAISL has had an partnership with the BPI Portuguese Investment Bank to facilitate investments in primary and secondary education.

 In 2013, CAISL hosted its 1st Conference on Early Childhood Learning, in cooperation with Pais&Filhos, an international child education publication.

 In 2018, CAISL hosted the Symposium on Intercultural Learning, an event held in partnership with the Council of International Schools.